Patients Trust Pharmacists – Why not offer BOTOX®?

 Why Pharmacists are ideally suited to offering BOTOX

-As a pharmacist you are already qualified at either Level 6 or Level 7 which is what the HEE guidelines propose.
-With your medical background, understanding of medications and patient problems, you are perfectly suited to enhance your medical career by offering injectible treatments like BOTOX®.
-With the right training course and valuable hands-on practice you could become an esteemed practitioner in your local area.
-The earning potential is impressive and with added-value factors such as helping patients to feel much better about themselves, you could see a much improved career in very little time.
+As a pharmacist, you are already qualified at either Level 6 or Level 7 which is what the HEE guidelines propose.
+With your medical background, understanding of medications and patient problems, you are perfectly suited to enhance your medical career by offering injectable treatments like BOTOX®.
+With the right training course and valuable hands-on practice, you could become an esteemed practitioner in your local area.
+The earning potential is impressive and with added-value factors such as helping patients to feel much better about themselves, you could see a much-improved career in very little time.

 Your business options